Operation Mutual Aid

 Apply to Volunteer

 What is a Peer Specialist?
-Our Peer Specialists offer their unique lived experience with mental health conditions (PTSD, anxiety, depression, etc.) to offer emotional support, share knowledge, teach skills, provide practical assistance, and connect people with resources, opportunities, communities of support, and other people.
+Our Peer Specialists offer their unique lived experience with mental health conditions (PTSD, anxiety, depression, etc.) to offer emotional support, share knowledge, teach skills, provide practical assistance, and connect people with local resources, opportunities, communities of support, and other people.

 We are in development and currently seeking volunteers to help us provide peer support to our community.
 We will provide basic training in suicide prevention via our partnership with PsychArmor, as well as meeting guidelines and program procedures.
 You must be current or former EMS, Fire, Police or Military in order to provide peer support and have the desire to lead a group and help people.